EPCCed/2023-03-28_docker-intro_online/_episodes/creating-container-images.md

 the container image from that.

 ## Share your new container image on Docker Hub

+> ## Issues with shared Docker install
+> As noted above, the way the setup is configured for this course means that you will not
+> be able to push to Docker Hub.
+We will demonstrate the process.
+{: .callout}

 Container images that you release publicly can be stored on the Docker Hub for free.
 If you name your container image as described above, with your Docker Hub username, all you need to do